lonelycrab888/BiooBang/README.md

 ## Contacts

-If you’re interested in other cell lines, please feel free to contact us [zcz@ustc.edu.cn]|[zhr123456@mail.ustc.edu.cn].
+If you’re interested in other cell lines and open to collaboration, please don’t hesitate to contact us! [zcz@ustc.edu.cn]|[zhr123456@mail.ustc.edu.cn].

 We are honored to help you if you have any questions.
 Please feel free to open an issue or contact us directly.
 Hope our code helps and look forward to your citations.